≡ Menu

 • Employ activities that appeal to Multiple Intelligences.

 If you usually present information visually, you leave out all the students who learn auditorily and kinesthetically.
-If they find your lessons difficult to learn or boring, they will quickly become frustrated or bored, and their behavior will reflect this.
+If they find your lessons challenging or boring, they will quickly become frustrated or bored, and their behavior will reflect this.

-It will take more time and effort when planning your lessons, but having various activities in your lessons will keep you from neglecting a significant proportion of your students from the learning process.
+Planning your lessons will take more time and effort, but having various activities in your lessons will keep you from neglecting a significant proportion of your students from the learning process.

-It is unrealistic to provide activities for every lesson for each student’s learning preferences, but it is often possible.
-By placing topics into various activities geared towards certain learning styles from time to time, you will find you make more progress with the difficult and disinterested students than if you hadn’t tried at all.
+Providing activities for every lesson for each student’s learning preferences is unrealistic, but it is often possible.
+By occasionally placing topics into various activities geared towards certain learning styles, you will find you make more progress with the problematic and disinterested students than if you hadn’t tried at all.